Adventure Filmmakers Workshop - Fall 2021

 Who should apply?

 This workshop was designed for filmmakers.
 To get the most from the program, applicants should have a strong desire to take the next step in all aspects of their filmmaking, including pre-production, pitching, location skills, the handling of the edit, and distribution.
-Past participants have included elite athletes transitioning to filmmaking, expeditionists wanting to expand to different media platforms, and established filmmakers wanting to break into the adventure genre.
+Past participants have included elite athletes transitioning to filmmaking, adventurers wanting to expand to different media platforms, and established filmmakers wanting to break into the adventure genre.

 This program is not aimed at those who only want to explore what it is like to be an adventure filmmaker – the Adventure Filmmakers Workshop is for those who are committed to filmmaking as a life choice.

 A strong knowledge base of technical sound, camera, and editing skills is essential.
 Applicants are encouraged to focus on one specific film project that they have in mind and to be prepared to share it with the group.
-Participants should be in good physical condition with the ability to lift and carry heavy camera equipment outdoors without assistance on uneven terrain.

 Enrolment is limited to 24 participants.